Call Today! 888-234-8376

 What is an accident-only short term disability insurance policy?

-Accident Disability Insurance covers you only for an accidental injury, not in the case of illness.
+Accident Disability Insurance covers you for only an accidental injury, not in the case of illness.
 If you are not concerned with covering illness but believe you have a higher risk of injury due to an accident, this policy may be all you need.

-Short term disability insurance if you're self employed
+Short-term disability insurance if you're self employed

 What is a short term disability insurance policy?